Back to IBM Knowledge Hub

-A comprehensive independent advisory on IBM Cognos Analytics, Planning Analytics (TM1), and Cognos Controller licensing — covering Authorised User, PVU, and VPC metrics, user role types, deployment models, compliance risks, and optimisation strategies.
+A comprehensive independent advisory on IBM Cognos Analytics, Planning Analytics (TM1), and Cognos Controller licensing, covering Authorized User, PVU, and VPC metrics, user role types, deployment models, compliance risks, and optimization strategies.

 On-Premises vs. Cloud Licensing Models